SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 I hope this information will save you time and trouble, and if you have not already installed some kind of printing solution, will encourage you to take advantage of these products.
 There seems to be something for every budget, and the free packages available, while not perfect, will at least get your printer functioning under Solaris.

-(6.41) What is the Solaris Data Encryption Supplement?
+(6.41) What is the Solaris Data Encryption Kit?

 (6.42) How do you mount a Solaris ISO image (with UFS filesystems) in Solaris?